 The race starts in Interlaken at 565m above sea level and ends on top of the Kleine Scheidegg at 2095m in front of the famous mountain triumvirate.
 Participants have to conquer 1829m climb and 305m of descent, with the highest point at kilometer 41 at a height of 2205m above sea level.
 In the last kilometer the route heads downhill to the finish at Kleine Scheidegg.

-NEXT DATE: September 9, 2017
+NEXT DATE: September 8, 2018

 From the historic village of Marathon, east of Athens, the participants run the original route to the Greece capital.
 Finishing the race in the monumental Panathinaiko stadium with its grand marble scenery is certain to raise some goose bumps.
 This was where runner Spyridon Louis won the very first marathon of the first Olympic Games in the modern era.

-NEXT DATE : November 13, 2017
+NEXT DATE : tbd

 Contrary to London and New York, everyone – no matter which nationality – can sign up for the Marathon de Paris, and has the same chances of winning a spot.
 Runners start at the Avenue des Champs-Élysées and cross the Place de la Concorde before heading east.

-NEXT DATE: April 09, 2017
+NEXT DATE: April 08, 2018